StartUps - a hot topic. But also durable?

-What stands out: Many of the interviewed entrepreneurs have never had a "real" job in the traditional sense, they would rather do their own thing - against all odds.
-Reinhold Messner, for example, frankly confesses that he has always done what he wanted.
-And Skulli Mogensen says people thought he was crazy because he set up an airline as a telecommunications expert.
+What is striking: Many of the interviewed entrepreneurs have never had a “real” job in the traditional sense, they preferred to do their own thing - against all odds.
+Reinhold Messner, for example, freely confesses that he always did what he felt like doing.
+And Skulli Mogensen says people thought he was crazy because he started an airline as a telecommunications expert.

 Work as an integral part in the lives of the founders

-After all, work is an integral part of most interviewees' lives: Skulli Mogensen briefly tried to retire: "But I was very bad at it.
-I needed new challenges, "he says.
+In general, work is an integral part of most interviewees' lives: Skulli Mogensen briefly tried to retire: “But I was really bad at that.
+I needed new challenges, ”he confesses.

 Jon Oringer can not separate work and life at all.
 When asked what he does when he is not working, he has to think for a long time.
 And mobile phone and memo blog for new ideas are always at hand, even at night.